 - or that something terrible is about to happen.

-We may get very worried and start doing rituals or actions that we believe will stop something bad happening.
+We may be so worried that we start doing rituals or actions because we believe they will stop something bad happening.
 The more worried we become the more time we will spend doing these behaviours.
 The rituals and actions can end up taking hours of our lives.
 We feel ‘compelled’ to do them because we are afraid that not doing the behaviours will cause something very bad to happen.

 Examples of Compulsive Behaviours:

 Here are some examples of behaviours that people can find themselves repeatedly doing:

 - Washing repeatedly because we think we are infected by disease.

 - Checking that items are arranged ‘just right’ because we think something bad may happen to a loved one if not aligned correctly.